ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 #### Form Post Mode

 This mode is recommended for its enhanced security.
-Here, Google returns the authorization code and state as part of a POST request body:
+Here, Google returns the authorization code and state as body of the response, then a javascript code automatically send them as a POST body to the callback endpoint:

 ```rust
 async fn post_authorized(